-The NSPCC believes that fathers are important to children, and that children are happiest when they know both of their parents.
+Fathers are important to children, and children are happiest when they know both of their parents.
 Dads can offer children a different, but equally important, experience in which to grow and develop.
 Some dads worry about their relationships with their children because they have less time together.
 However, it is not the amount of time spent, but the quality of the relationship that really counts.

 Below are ten tips on how fathers can tune-in to their children and get the best out of the time they have together.

 Find out more about: